ComfyUI Extension: ComfyUI-Sa2VA-XJ

 Sa2VA Video Segmentation

-Process video frames or image batches with Sa2VA.
+Process video frames or image batches.

 Inputs: